-The Student Health & Radiology Wing, completed in 1967, is the most recent addition to the Medical Center.
-Comprising four floors with a total gross area of 40,000 square feet, it will accommodate a future addition of 10 floors.
-The upper two levels house the Student Health Center with outpatient facilities and a 26-bed inpatient unit.
+The Student Health & Radiology Wing, completed in 1967, comprises four floors with a total gross area of 40,000 square feet, it will accommodate a future addition of ten floors.
+The upper two levels house the Student Health Center with outpatient facilities and a twenty-six bed inpatient unit.
 The second level is shell space, and the first level is occupied by radiological research and therapy, using high energy electron and cobalt equipment.
-The design of the wing is of contemporary style, using materials of brick and exposed concrete to be compatible with the existing hospital and adjacent Science Center.
+The design of the wing is of contemporary style, using materials of brick and exposed concrete to be compatible with the existing hospital and adjacent Stevenson Center for the Natural Sciences.
 Large areas of glass brighten inpatient rooms; a play deck is provided for the hospital's pediatric patients.